danielcliu/youtube-channel-transcript-api/README.md

 ```python
 YoutubeChannelTranscripts(<youtube channel name>, <youtube data api key>)
 ```
-You can then either call `get_transcripts()` to return a dictionary of all transcripts and a list of videos that errored, or you can call `write_transcripts()` to write out all of the transcripts to json files at the filepath location. `write_transcripts()` will create a directory `/YoutubeChannelTranscripts` and then write each videos transcript in its own, seperate json file.
+You can then either call `get_transcripts()` to return a dictionary of all transcripts and a list of videos that errored, or you can call `write_transcripts()` to write out all of the transcripts to json files at the filepath location.

-Here is an example where the package fetches all transcript data from a channel:
+Here is an example where the package fetches all transcript data from a channel using `get_transcripts()`:

 ```python